How to extract dimensions from filenames and configuration names

 Say a file name is ISO4014-M6x20-8.8-zinc and all other files in the folder follow the same structure.

-You can type this pattern manually or click the buttons you see above to add a tag.
-Then you click Apply pattern to selection to apply the new pattern to the selected folders, files, parts or configurations.
+You can type this pattern manually or click the ‘plus’ buttons (see below) to add a tag.
+Then you click Apply pattern to selection to apply the new pattern to all selected folders, files, parts or configurations.

 <Standard>-M<Diameter>x<Length>-<Material>-<Coating>